dawei-zh/dawei-zh/README.md

 ### Hi there, I am Dawei Zhong 👋

-I'm a Physics PhD student at the 📚 University of Southern California 📚 working on ⚛️ Quantum Computing ⚛️, trying to reduce the noise in current quantum computers and exploit their capacity to finish scientific simulation tasks.
+I'm a Physics PhD student at the 📚 University of Southern California 📚 working on ⚛️ Quantum Computing ⚛️.
+I am working on error correction, error mitigation and their application on early fault-tolerant quantum devices.
+I am also interested in solving classically hard problems with quantum algorithms.

-🔎 You can find useful resources at

-* 💡My blog💡on Quantum Computing (coming soon)
-* 📝 [Solution of Nielsen&Chuang](https://dawei-zh.github.io/resource-NielsenChuangSolution/) 📝 Detailed solutions of exercises in Nielsen&Chuang textbook.
-Disclaimer: **No Guarantee of Correctness** and **No Responsibility for Academic Integrity Violations**.
-Please use at your own risk.

 📫 Contact and find more about me: